-“With COVID-19 reaching pandemic levels and our seniors being one of the most vulnerable to the disease, many states have ordered lockdowns or issued shelter-in-place guidelines,” said Angela Olea, Assisted Living Locators CEO RN.
-“Social distancing has led older adults living in long term care facilities to be isolated from their loved ones.
+“With COVID-19 reaching pandemic levels and our seniors being one of the most vulnerable to the disease, many states have ordered lockdowns or issued shelter-in-place guidelines,” said Angela Olea, Assisted Living Locators CEO, RN.
+“Social distancing has led older adults living in long-term care facilities to be isolated from their loved ones.
 It’s extremely important to ensure residents are positively engaged and supported during COVID-19.
 We’re asking for kind, handwritten letters to mail to bring comfort to seniors.
 Just take 5 minutes and write a letter of love to a stranger.”

-“Handwritten is for a bedside table; handwritten is for re-reading when you need it; handwritten is for sharing with others,” explained Jacob Cramer, Founder and Executive Director of Love For The Elderly.
+“Handwritten is for a bedside table; handwritten is for re-reading when you need it; handwritten is for sharing with others,” explained Jacob Cramer, Founder and Executive Director of Love for the Elderly.
 “During this scary, uncertain time, we’re looking for handwritten love in the form of letters and for senior facilities to receive them.
 Help us fight loneliness with love for our seniors!”

 “While school is out, this is a perfect opportunity for families to bridge the gap between young and old,” Olea added.
-“By writing a letter, your child can connect to these special people and bring a smile to their faces.
+“By writing a letter, your child can connect with these special people and bring a smile to their faces.
 It’s a great way to demonstrate the power of inter-generational solidarity during these extraordinary times.”

-Before sending your letter, Love For The Elderly has these guidelines:
+Before sending your letter, Love for the Elderly has these guidelines:

 - Avoid religion.
 Please refrain from including anything religious in your letters, such as religious quotes, words like “God,” etc.